Prometheus-X-association/learning-traces/README.md

 ### Run tests

 Start Unity simulation after finishing the setup.\
-You'll be able to fill all field and start an exercise.
+You'll be able to fill all fields and start an exercise.

-Going to the exercise menu, you can do multiples things :
+Going to the exercise menu, you can do multiples things:
 * Send event trace with buttons
 * Modify name and value or each sensors
 * End exercise

-When you end an exercise you are send back to the connexion menu where you can go for an other batch of traces.
+When you end an exercise, you are sent back to the connexion menu where you can go for another batch of traces.

 ### Expected results